-A simple example of an NALE could apply; Say you own a building in your superfund and it needs a reroofing.
+A simple example of an NALE could apply; Say you own a building in your SMSF and it needs a repaint.
 Doing the right thing you get three quotes.
-All tradesman were of equal skill, of the three your Brother was the cheapest.
+All tradesmen were of equal skill, of the three your Brother was the cheapest.
 You choose your Brother because he offered a lower price, because he loves you.
 Guess what?
-This arrangewould would be caught by NALE as it was not arms length dealing.
+NALE would catch this arrangement as it was not arms length dealing.